jnhwkim/ban-vqa/README.md

 The easiest way to download the data is to run the provided script `tools/download.sh` from the repository root.
 If the script does not work, it should be easy to examine the script and modify the steps outlined in it according to your needs.
 Then run `tools/process.sh` from the repository root to process the data to the correct format.

+For now, you should manually download for the below options (used in our best single model).

 We use a part of Visual Genome dataset for data augmentation.
 The [image meta data](https://visualgenome.org/static/data/dataset/image_data.json.zip) and the [question answers](https://visualgenome.org/static/data/dataset/question_answers.json.zip) of Version 1.2 are needed to be placed in `data/`.

+We use MS COCO captions to extract semantically connected words for the extended word embeddings along with the questions of VQA 2.0 and Visual Genome.
+You can download in [here](http://images.cocodataset.org/annotations/annotations_trainval2017.zip).
+Since the contribution of these captions is minor, you can skip the processing of MS COCO captions by removing `cap` elements in the `target` option in this [line](https://github.com/jnhwkim/ban-vqa/blob/master/dataset.py#L393).

 ### Training